Hands-On Fundraising

 Start with your language.
 I mentioned the “you” count above because, as Tom Ahern says, you is glue.
 Not only because the word holds your reader’s attention.
 But because when you use it generously, it forces you to change your focus.
 You have to talk about and to your donor!

 Then follow through with emotionally meaningful stories and photos.
 The school is a wonderful place – academically rigorous, small and personal.
 That individual experience is an important selling point for them, in fact.
 The campus is beautiful and they wisely feature it.
 They also feature some testimonials from graduates – both very new and pretty old.
 (Pretty old meaning older than me.)
 But I would give these stories more space, and the charts of how much was raised less.
-Lead with the emotion.
+Lead with emotion.

 And please, if nothing else, take the time to thank your donors – of any level – in a personal way.
 I don’t expect personal treatment from the convenience store.
 A receipt is fine.
 But I do when I choose to make a gift to a nonproft.
 Choosing them means not choosing another organization.
 As a donor, I make them a priority.
 There’s no excuse for not reciprocating.
-An acknowledgement that’s not personal is simply not acceptable.
+An acknowledgment that’s not personal is simply not acceptable.

 More to read here: